sobolevn/git-secret/_posts/2016-03-13-git-secret-hide.md

 ## DESCRIPTION
 `git-secret-hide` create an encrypted version for each file added by `git-secret-add` command.
-Now anyone one from the `git-secret`'s keyring can decrypt these files using the their secret key.
+Now anyone from the `git-secret`'s keyring can decrypt these files using their secret key.

 It is possible to modify the names of the encrypted files by setting `SECRETS_EXTENSION` variable.